Skip Ribbon Commands

 Engagement

-Metro Vancouver is interested in hearing from a range of perspectives from throughout the regional food system.
-Your input will help develop an understanding of the issues, perspectives, challenges, and successes that sectors have experienced over the past 10 – 15 years and eventually form the revised strategy.
+Metro Vancouver collected input in 2024 to develop an understanding of the issues, perspectives, challenges, and successes that food sectors have experienced over the past 10 – 15 years.

 Pathway to a revised strategy